 Results

-There was a total of 970 responses (response rate 17,4%).
+There was a total of 783 complete responses (response rate 17,4%).
 42% of responders worked in teaching hospitals.
-76% of hospital pharmacies had 10 or less pharma-cists, while 46% hospital pharmacies served over 500 beds.
+76% of hospital pharmacies had 10 or less pharmacists, while 46% hospital pharmacies served over 500 beds.

 Five questions with the lowest implementation level were further analysed more in detail.
-Only 30% of respondents reported that their hospital pharmacists routinely publish hospital pharmacy practice research, and only 50% are involved in devel-opment of local or national guidelines.
+Only 30% of respondents reported that their hospital pharmacists routinely publish hospital pharmacy practice research, and only 50% are involved in development of local or national guidelines.
 45% of respondents answered that the computerised decision support was used to reduce the risk of medication errors in their hospitals.
 69% of participants stated that they had contingency plans for medicines shortages and 60% answered that they had a reason to contact their medicines authority because of drug shortage.
 63% reported that the transcription step had been eliminated from the medicines administration process.

 Conclusions

 EAHP has gained an informative overview of the implementation level as well as the barriers to and drivers of implementation in sections 2, 5 and 6.
-This is im-portant to inform the plans for EAHP and its members to best support the imple-mentation.
+This is important to inform the plans for EAHP and its members to best support the implementation.

 Introduction